Daniel Cormier Burns ‘Cialis Boy’ Jon Jones Over Towel-Gate Remarks

-BUFFALO, N.Y. — One can say Daniel Cormier won twice on Saturday night — once in the octagon and another time during his press conference.
+BUFFALO, N.Y. — One could say Daniel Cormier won twice Saturday night — once in the octagon and another time during his press conference.

-After DC obliterated Anthony Johnson via submission at UFC 210, the light heavyweight champion unleashed a violent flamethrower on his rival Jon Jones during the post-fight presser.
+After DC obliterated Anthony Johnson via submission at UFC 210, the light heavyweight champion unleashed a verbal flamethrower on his rival Jon Jones during the post-fight presser.

 Jones said on Friday that Cormier holding on to a towel during his weigh-in was one of the “dirtiest” he’d ever seen in sports.
 Cormier wasted no time in bringing up a familiar analogy regarding the situation.